 I was travelling to Ranchi from Kolkata.
-I saw traditional Bengali masks were being displayed at the departure terminal of the Netaji Subhas Chandra Bose International Airport by Biswa Bangla Marketing Corporation, promoted by Department of Micro, Small and Medium Enterprises and Textiles of the Government of West Bengal.
+I saw traditional Bengali masks, called mukhosh in Bangla, were being displayed at the departure terminal of the Netaji Subhas Chandra Bose International Airport by Biswa Bangla Marketing Corporation, promoted by Department of Micro, Small and Medium Enterprises and Textiles of the Government of West Bengal.
 It’s a nice way to promote the ancient craft of mask-making in Bengal.

 We wear masks for many reasons: for fun, for protection, or to make a statement.
 In turbulent public settings, obscuring one’s face can protect an individual from retaliation while evoking fear and uncertainty in others.
 Masks have been used since antiquity for both ceremonial and practical purposes.